kamrulsaad/nextjs-jwt-stripe/README.md

 Users should be able to:

-- See a Beautiful, animated and responsive landing page
+- See a Beautiful, animated, and responsive landing page
-- See dynaminc data for their financial health status
+- Login and Register using your name, email, and password
-- By clicking on the income or expense tab on the left sidebar, they can add or remove transaction history
+- Choose their desired product from the listing provided.
-- On the dashboard users can visualize their financial health status by seeing the chart
+- Increase or decrease the quantity of the product selected in the cart.
-- Current Balance, Min/Max expense and income will be shown in the dashboard
+- Make payment using the Stripe payment gateway.

 ---